Tycoon made $41m from ‘people’s fund’

 Additional reporting by Christian Bronnimann

-Listen to more on this story on File on 4, on Tuesday 7th November at 20:00 GMT on BBC Radio 4
+Listen to more on this story on File on 4, on Tuesday 7th November at 20:00 GMT on BBC Radio 4.
+Watch more on this story on Newsnight, BBC Two at 22:30 GMT

 The papers are a huge batch of leaked documents mostly from offshore law firm Appleby, along with corporate registries in 19 tax jurisdictions, which reveal the financial dealings of politicians, celebrities, corporate giants and business leaders.